tebelorg/RPA-Python/README.md

 Over the past 2 months I took on a daddy role full-time, taking care of my newborn baby girl and wife.
 In between nannying and caregiving, I decided to use my time pockets to create a Python package for TagUI.
 I would like to bring RPA into the heart of machine learning - the Python ecosystem.
 I hope that TagUI for Python and ML frameworks would be a match made in heaven, and `pip install tagui` would make lives easier for Python users.

-Lastly, at only ~1k lines of code, it would make my day to see developers of other languages porting this project over to their favourite programming language.
-It would be an interesting exercise and not too difficult, given the ample comments I sprinkled across this [single-file package (tagui.py)](https://github.com/tebelorg/TagUI-Python/blob/master/tagui.py), and its intuitive architecture.
+Lastly, at only ~1k lines of code, it would make my day to see developers of other languages porting this project over to their favourite coding language.
+See the ample comments in this [single-file package](https://github.com/tebelorg/TagUI-Python/blob/master/tagui.py), and its intuitive architecture -

 ![TagUI for Python architecture](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI-Python/architecture.png)